An Interview With the Learners Edge Co-Founder

-JOY is the emotion I feel when talking with Learners Edge co-founder, Kyle Pederson.
+JOY is the emotion we feel when talking with Learners Edge (now Teaching Channel) co-founder, Kyle Pederson.

 As a former middle school geography teacher, Kyle explains how he used music to engage his students, to help his students express themselves, and to ensure they remembered important facts.
 Now as a composer, Kyle shares his favorite musical artists and reminds us that music helps us to think better, remember better, and love better.